 Strait: +2 MP / +2 bonus to defenders on 1st battle round only.
-A strait links two land regions separated by a sea region.
+A strait links two land regions separated by a sea region (see in south Finland)

 Beaches: uses up all movement / +2 bonus to defenders on the 1st battle round only, if the attacker is coming from the sea (not used in this game).